e-dyn/gloria/doc/source/index.rst

       :text-align: center
       :columns: 4

-      Gloria'S modular design lets you build custom forecasting workflows by combining and extending components like events, distributions, and regressors.
+      Gloria's modular design lets you build custom forecasting workflows by combining and extending components like events, distributions, and regressors.